 Tianjin University of Traditional Chinese Medicine

 Tianjin University of Traditional Chinese Medicine in China operates one of the largest traditional Chinese medicine hospitals in the world.
-NWHSU established a relationship with Tianjin University in 2003, providing acupuncture and Chinese medicine students the opportunity to practice clinical observation in the East.
-In 2011, the relationship expanded to include chiropractic students, who can observe firsthand, traditional Chinese medicine culture and treatment of spinal conditions.
+NWHSU established a relationship with Tianjin University in 2003.
+This provides acupuncture and Chinese medicine students the opportunity to practice clinical observation in the East.
+In 2011, the relationship expanded to include chiropractic students, who can observe firsthand.

 Contributions from the following business partners provide exceptional, sustaining support to the University.

-In 2008, CDI funded the construction of a technology-enhanced instructional lab on NWHSU’s campus that has become an invaluable academic resource for both students and faculty.
+In 2008, Raysu funded the construction of a technology-enhanced instructional lab on NWHSU’s campus that has become an invaluable academic resource for both students and faculty.

-Since it was founded in 1981 by Kenneth Heithoff, MD, the Center for Diagnostic Imaging (CDI) has grown to become a national network of 50 imaging centers nationwide.
+Since it was founded in 1981 by Kenneth Heithoff, MD, Rayus has grown to become a national network of 50 imaging centers nationwide.
 There are 17 locations in Minnesota, including 2 that offer Open Upright™ MRI to the patients of chiropractic doctors and other healthcare providers through a business partnership with the University.

-The radiologists of CDI respect and work closely with the chiropractic profession and are nationally recognized for their expertise in spine, neurological, musculoskeletal, body, and cardiac imaging.
+The radiologists of Rayus respect and work closely with the chiropractic profession.
+They are nationally recognized for their expertise in spine, neurological, musculoskeletal, body, and cardiac imaging.

-Since its start in 1996, Erchonia Corporation has been working to advance the field of laser therapy by acting as independent researcher and product developer and by obtaining official validation from the scientific and medical community.
-In January of 2002, Erchonia’s low-level laser was the first one to be granted market clearance by the Food and Drug Administration.
+Since its start in 1996, Erchonia Corporation has been working to advance the field of laser therapy.
+They act as an independent researcher and product developer and obtain official validation from the scientific and medical community.
+Erchonia’s low-level laser was the first to be granted market clearance by the Food and Drug Administration in 2022.

 Foot Levelers, Inc.